com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

-For our project we decided to work on the [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv).
-This dataset contains metadata of all the 1.7 million articles uploaded on arxiv.org since its creation.
+For our project, we decided to work on the [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv).
+This dataset contains metadata of all the 1.7 million articles uploaded on arxiv.org since creation of arxiv.org.
 The metadata mainly consists of the following fields: title, abstract, authors list, categories, upload date and doi.
-From our exploratory data analysis work we concluded that the dataset was of great quality: for most use cases the data was ready to be used right away.
+From our exploratory data analysis work, we concluded that the dataset is of great quality: for most use cases the data is ready to be used right away.
 For text analysis tasks, a standard tokenization pipeline shall be applied in order to filter our symbols and other non-textual notations.

-Remark: anyone can publish articles on arXiv.
-For this project we assume that most of the articles are serious, and thus that our analysis will be negligibly affected by nonsensical data.
-This information will be indicated on our final visualization.
+Remark: Anyone can publish articles on arXiv.
+For this project, we assume that most of the articles are serious, and thus that our analysis will be negligibly affected by nonsensical data.
+This information will be indicated in our final visualization.

 ### Problematic